 As a parent of a military youth, you can help your children learn how to develop healthy ways to deal with stress and life’s curveballs.
-Sometimes the stresses kids face may require professional help.
-This could include a parent deploying, a family move or the pressures of teen life.
+Sometimes the stresses children face may require professional help.
+These situations could include a parent’s deployment, a family move or the general pressures of teen life.
 The Military and Family Life Counseling Program can help with its children’s mental health services.

-Keeping your kids mentally fit with children’s mental health services
+Keeping your children mentally fit with youth mental health services

-Parents want their children to be healthy.
-True health also extends to youth mental health.
+Your child’s health extends to youth mental health.
 If you see changes in your child’s behavior or your family is facing a transition, you may want to contact the program.
 Your children may benefit in several ways by seeing a child and youth behavioral military and family life counselor.

-As a result, you may see improved behavior, school performance or relationships with family members and others.
-It’s always better to get ahead of potential or brewing problems.
 A move or parental deployment naturally can stress children or teens.
-Other reasons may not be so obvious.
+Other reasons for stress and anxiety may not be so obvious.
 Some warning signs to look out for:

 - Trouble sleeping or sleeping too much